 All of Cathryn’s novels have been finalists in the Australian Romance Readers Awards and the 2014 awards also see her in contention for Favourite Australian Romance Author.
 The Falls is her fifth rural romance and will release on April 22nd.
-September 2014 saw the release of The French Prize, her first romantic adventure story, with another scheduled for publication in 2015.
+September 2014 saw the release of The French Prize, her first romantic adventure story.

 Cathryn currently lives at the base of the Blue Mountains in Sydney’s far west with her partner of many years, Jim.
 When she’s not writing, she plays golf (ineptly), cooks (well), and in football season barracks (rowdily) for her beloved Sydney Swans AFL team.

 This is going to sound like a frustrating answer but inspiration can come from anywhere.
 I’m constantly amazed by what triggers my imagination.
 Sometimes it’s a dream.
 Sometimes a piece of music will lead to an idea, but it could be an overheard snippet of conversation, a movie or TV show, or newspaper or magazine article.
 Even other books.